IgzUchiha/PSIXPOLXAGGLAYERFront/README.md

-Cross-Chain Swap Design Pattern ( WIP )
+# Cross-Chain Swap Design Pattern ( WIP )

-> **Note — WIP:** The repository includes all main component files and core modules; however, full end-to-end integration and the local AggSandbox integration are still pending and will be completed soon.
+> **Note — Work in progress:** The repository already includes all the main components, services, UI and smart contracts .
+We're actively finishing the final end-to-end integration and the local AggSandbox setup to enable easy local testing and full deployment.

 ## Overview